Working Together Across the Whole Forest

-The geographic focus for the Wallowa – Whitman Forest Collaborative is the Wallowa-Whitman National Forest (WWNF) and adjacent lands.
-Encompassing 2,392,508 acres, the WWNF lies in three states and 10 counties and is bordered in Oregon by the Umatilla and Malheur National Forests.
+The geographic focus of the Forest Collaborative is the Wallowa-Whitman National Forest (WWNF), which encompasses 2,392,508 acres and crosses three states.
+In Oregon, the WWNF is bordered by the Umatilla and Malheur National Forests.
 Forest elevation varies from 9,945 to 875 feet.

-The Wallowa-Whitman is home to four ranger districts, one national recreation area, four wilderness areas, and ten Wild and Scenic Rivers.
+The WWNF contains four ranger districts, one national recreation area, four wilderness areas, and ten Wild and Scenic Rivers.
 WWNF land area in square miles per county: Union county – 2,037, Baker County – 3,068, Wallowa County 3,146.

 To improve the social, economic, and ecological resiliency of the Wallowa-Whitman National Forest and local communities through collaboration by a diverse group of stakeholders.